eiiko6/lanmonitor/README.md

 # LanMonitor

-Monitor your computer around your house because why not
+Monitor your computer around your house because why not.

+The daemon will only fully work on linux.